 ...London-based freelance audio producer whose work has been broadcast on BBC Radio 4, 1, 1Xtra, 2, and World Service, CBC, KALW, and Sveriges Radio.

 I’ve also made podcasts for exhibitions on voice hearing and time travel and a number of personal audio portraits for The Empathy Museum’s A Mile in My Shoes project (exhibited in Australia, Beirut, Sao Paulo and London).
 In 2015, I co-founded an audio feedback group called Sound Me Out - we organise informal listening sessions in London every few weeks so bring along your features-in-progress and come and say hello.
-I'm also a member of the collaborative audio project In The Dark and have curated listening events on states of mind and cycling.
+I'm also a member of the collaborative audio project In The Dark and have curated listening events for them on states of mind and cycling.

 I'm based in London, but have a habit of taking myself off on solo cycling tours with my tent, my recording equipment and my bike.
 Wherever I am, I'm on email and always looking for exciting new projects to get involved in so please get in touch.